-Are You Waiting Upon God to Direct Your Steps in Dating?
+Are You Waiting Upon God in Your Dating?

 Don’t you think it makes sense to date the right person?
 Another way of looking at it is to make sure that you are the right person yourself.